 Charles H. Revson Foundation Fellow Ms. Hana Klamkova

 Hana Klamkova is a Ph.D. candidate in modern history at Charles University in Prague.
 She received an M.A. in nationalism studies at Central European University in Budapest and a B.A. in political science and international relations at Charles University.
-For her Charles H. Revson Foundation Fellowship, Ms. Klamkova will conduct research for her project “Building a Racial Slovak State.”
+For her Charles H. Revson Foundation Fellowship, Ms. Klamkova conducted research for her project “Building a Racial Slovak State.”

 Ms. Klamkova is the author of several publications, including the articles “Rod a rasa: ‘Zenska otazka’ v Tretej risi” [Gender and Race: The ‘Women’s Question’ in the Third Reich] in Gender, rovne prilezitosti,vyzkum (2007), and a review of the series Holokaust na Slovensku [Holocaust in Slovakia] in Cesky casopis historicky (2008).
 She has presented her research on numerous occasions, including the international conference Holokaust ako historicky a moralny problem v minulosti a sucasnosti.
 Sucasny stav vyskumu [Holocaust as a Historical and Moral Problem of the past and the Present: Current Stage of Research] held in Mojmirovce, Slovakia in 2007.
 Ms. Klamkova is the recipient of various awards, including a Marie Curie Fellowship for Early Stage Training from the European Commission, a Felix Posen Fellowship from the Vidal Sassoon International Center for the Study of Antisemitism, an Israel Government Scholarship, and a Gisela Fleischmann Scholarship from the Milan Simecka Foundation.